annaesvensson/yellow-core/readme.md

 You can customise your website in the [system settings](#settings-system), for example the name of the website.
 The system settings contain the settings of your website and of all installed extensions.
 A new installation will automatically set `Sitename`, `Author`, `Email`, `From` and `Language`.
 All system settings are stored in file `system/extensions/yellow-system.ini`.

-The second option is to customise your website with extensions.
-There are more than 100 features, languages and themes.
+The second option is to customise your website using [extensions](https://datenstrom.se/yellow/extensions/).
+There are extensions with additional features, languages and themes that you can install.
+The idea is that a new installation includes the most important things for a small website.
+You can install more extensions later.
 This allows you to customise nearly every aspect of a website.
-The idea is that the standard installation includes the most important things.
-You can add more later.
-We are using the same API everywhere, from extensions to layout files.
-[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-The third option is to customise your website with HTML and CSS.
+The third option is to customise your website using [HTML and CSS](https://datenstrom.se/yellow/help/how-to-customise-html-and-css).
 All HTML files are stored in your `system/layouts` folder.
 All CSS files are stored in your `system/themes` folder.
 You can change these files as you like and also add your own files.
 Your changes will not be overwritten when the website is updated.
-[Learn more about HTML and CSS](https://datenstrom.se/yellow/help/how-to-customise-html-and-css).

 ## How to customise an error page